The real Christmas deal

 No, Virginia, that paunchy, red-suited, white-bearded stranger who breaks into people’s houses once a year is not real – he’s an imposter, a sham and serves as the front-man for the consumer empire we live in.

-But yes, Virginia, Saint Nicholas is real – the real deal and tomorrow, December 6, is his day.
+But yes, Virginia, Saint Nicholas is real – the real deal and today, December 6, is his day.
 I know, it’s not Christmas – and that’s the whole purpose.
-The Feast of St. Nicholas is perfectly timed to get us in a generous, Jesus way of being, giving us the space and time to focus in on the gift of Jesus at Christmas.
+The Feast of St. Nicholas is perfectly timed to get us in a generous, Jesus way of being, giving us the space and time to focus in on the gift of Jesus later in December at Christmas.

-And even if he wasn’t true, you should want him to be.
+And even if there's lots of myth around the historical figure, you should want him to be the real deal.
 Think of the differences between these two polar opposites:

-Santa is the ultimate moralist, keeping his harshly judgment “naughty/nice” list on everyone; St. Nicholas got the gospel groove and poured out his resources for others, no matter how badly they lived.
+Santa is the ultimate moralist, keeping his harshly judgmental “naughty/nice” list on everyone; St. Nicholas got the gospel groove and poured out his resources for others, no matter how badly they lived.

-Santa won’t let you be emotionally authentic ("better not pout, better not cry"); St. Nicholas heard the cries of the poor and was moved by compassion.
+Santa won’t let you be emotionally honest ("better not pout, better not cry"); St. Nicholas heard the cries of the poor and was moved by compassion.

-Santa Claus is a jolly, ho-ho-ing fellow who isn’t insulted by whatever you might believe about Jesus, or for that matter about anything; St. Nicholas was a passionate defender of Christian truth and would challenge you if you pull any of that historical revisionist schtick on Jesus (see video below)
+Santa Claus is a jolly, ho-ho-ing fellow who isn’t insulted by whatever you might believe about Jesus, or for that matter about anything; St. Nicholas was a passionate defender of Christian truth and would challenge you if you pull any of that historical revisionist schtick on Jesus.

 For Santa to do his thing, traveling across the globe in a single night, he has to break all known laws of physics.
 For St. Nicholas to do his thing, it requires a broken heart.